phase2/particle/README.md

 ![](https://github.com/commitizen/cz-cli/raw/master/meta/screenshots/add-commit.png)

-On the CI we are also using [Commistar](https://commitsar.tech/) (see .github/workflows/pr-commit-lint.yml) which will check your commits to make sure they all adhere to semvar specs.
 If you commit without using Commitizen, or have to fix a commit, follow this format:

 [type](https://www.conventionalcommits.org/en/v1.0.0/) (scope/file changed, optional): message
 EX: ```chore(README.md): update documentation ```

-Currently Commistar will not prevent you from merging pull requests if all of you commits do not adhere to the specification.
+In case you make the wrong kind of commit [SEE THIS](https://www.conventionalcommits.org/en/v1.0.0/#what-do-i-do-if-i-accidentally-use-the-wrong-commit-type)